 Precision.
 If you’re like most healthcare operations, you’re still asking individual departments to deliver monthly reports.
 The problem is, in an industry as complex as healthcare, you don’t get a clear idea what’s driving admissions or how staffing policies affect wait times.
-Those kinds of insights not only require a multi-layered analysis, they require more current data.
+Those kinds of insights not only require a multi-layered analysis, but they also require more current data.

-Fortunately as technology is proving out, healthcare dashboards can get you there.
+Fortunately, as technology is proving out, healthcare dashboards can get you there.

 Instead of waiting on reports — and taxing your staff to produce them — you can use BI to view real-time Key Performance Indicators (KPIs), custom metrics you design to help answer critical questions.
 These KPIs integrate raw datasets from multiple departments and stakeholders, producing insights that are comprehensive and unbiased.